How to Stop Summer Learning Loss

 July 18, 2022

-, also known as summer setback or summer slide, is happening to kids across the country.
+Summer learning loss, also known as summer setback or summer slide, is happening to kids across the country.
 But don’t worry – it’s not too late to take action against the summer slide before it’s time to return to the classroom.

 The concept of the summer slide has been on researchers’ radars for at least 25 years, and a large body of research is connected to the process.
 So what exactly is it?
 The summer slide is the time children spend out of the classroom each year that can slow their educational progress.
 Research suggests kids lose knowledge in reading and math over summer break.
 The average student loses 17 to 34% of the prior year’s learning gains during summer break.

-Now that you have a better understanding of the phenomenon, United Through Reading has devised five ways for parents to help stop the summer slide
+Now that you have a better understanding of the phenomenon, United Through Reading has devised five ways for parents to help stop the summer slide.

 First, parents/caretakers must encourage children to continue their reading routine during the summer months.
 Take books outside to the park, beach, or backyard to turn reading into an adventure for at least 30 minutes a day.